Azor (film)

-Azor is an Argentine–French–Swiss drama film directed by Andreas Fontana, with a screenplay by Fontana and Mariano Llinás.
+Azor is a 2021 drama film directed by Andreas Fontana from a screenplay written by Fontana and Mariano Llinás.
 The film stars Fabrizio Rongione and Stephanie Cléau.

 The film had its worldwide premiere in 2021 at the 71st Berlin International Film Festival in the Encounters section.

+Plot

+The film takes place in Argentina in the early 1980s, during the military dictatorship.
+Yvan de Wiel, a Swiss banker, visits Argentina with his wife Inês, to reassure his clients after the disappearance of his business partner René Keys.